What Is VXLAN?

 When discussing VXLAN vs VLAN, VXLAN employs a MAC over IP/UDP overlay scheme and extends the traditional VLAN boundary of 4000 VLANs.
 The 12-bit VLAN identifier in traditional VLANs capped scalability within the SDN data center and proved cumbersome if you wanted a VLAN per application segment model.
 VXLAN scales the 12-bit to a 24-bit identifier and allows for 16 million logical endpoints, with each endpoint potentially offering another 4,000 VLANs.

-While tunneling does provide Layer 2 adjacency between these logical endpoints with the ability to move VMs across boundaries, the main driver for its insertion was to overcome the challenge of having only 4000 VLAN.
+While tunneling does provide Layer 2 adjacency between these logical endpoints and allows VMs to move across boundaries, the main driver for its insertion was to overcome the challenge of having only 4000 VLAN.

 The control plane